Latina-In-The-Loop/litl-blog/_posts/2026-03-27-passive-learning-trap.md

 That’s the part that feels familiar to me.
 Governing a system under real conditions is not new.
 A lot of us have been doing some version of that for years.

 *What changed my thinking wasn’t more material.
 It was having something real to govern.*

+## The Expertise You Already Have

+If you’ve worked in operations, workflow automation, legal tech, or any environment where processes carry real consequences, I don’t think you’re starting from scratch.
+You’ve probably already developed an instinct for where things break once they meet real conditions.

+In my experience, the breakdown shows up in edge cases, ambiguous inputs, people who respond late or unpredictably, and external systems that technically return a success while still giving you something unusable.
+Agentic AI doesn’t remove those problems.
+It adds a new layer on top of them.

+That’s part of why experience with deterministic systems still matters.
+You already know what silent failure looks like.
+You know how much damage a small assumption can do once it gets embedded in a workflow.

 ---